 The Oppo Find X2 Pro may be over a year old now, but it's still a phenomenal phone by any measure.
 The 6.7in, 10-bit, 120Hz, QHD+ panel is the best display in any phone right now and Oppo backs it up with the fastest wired charging around at 65W, and a top-tier camera that boasts two 48Mp lenses and up to a 10x hybrid zoom.

 You’ll have to live without wireless charging, and the choice between bland grey ceramic or garish green or orange vegan leather finishes might leave some struggling to find a design that suits their style.

-For pure performance though, the Find X2 Pro can’t be beat right now, with all of the above plus a Snapdragon 865 5G, 512GB storage, and 12GB RAM.
+For pure performance though, the Find X2 Pro can’t be beaten right now, with all of the above plus a Snapdragon 865, 512GB storage and 12GB RAM.
 The biggest downside used to be the £1,099 asking price, but it's now available for much less, and all the better for it.

 Read our full Oppo Find X2 Pro review